-Extended version: Currently, Jessica serves as the Senior Program Officer at the Robert W. Deutsch Foundation.
-In her role she is sharpening the Deutsch Foundation’s grant making strategies, developing new programmatic initiatives, and deepening institutional knowledge to ensure maximum impact in Baltimore.
-Prior, Jessica served as Principle at Art in Praxis - a national consultancy applying creative practice to organizational development.
-There she tailored hundreds of capacity building initiatives to the needs of cultural institutions, municipalities, networks, and community based groups across the US that addressed issues of equity, resource development, and engagement.
+Currently, Jessica serves as Vice President at the Robert W. Deutsch Foundation.
+In her role she is sharpening the Foundation’s place-based grant making strategies, developing new programmatic initiatives, and deepening institutional knowledge to ensure more equitable impact across Baltimore.
+Prior, Jessica led Art in Praxis - a national consultancy applying creative practices to organizational development.
+There she designed and facilitated hundreds of capacity building initiatives and interventions to increase effectiveness of cultural institutions, municipalities, and community based groups.

 Jessica is a member of RoadMap Consulting, a Salzburg Global Young Cultural Innovator, and advisor to a host of organizations, including National Arts Strategies and Impact Hub Baltimore.
 She is a proud contributor to Animating Democracy’s Aesthetic Perspectives: Attributes of Excellence in Arts for Change (2017) We Inspire Me: Cultivate Your Creative Crew to Work, Play, and Make by Andrea Pippins (Chronicle Books, 2018).